Guesthouses in the Mühlviertel in Austria

 We continue our tour of the inns in the Mühlviertel with a visit to the

-The Lichtenegger family came up with the idea of offering one of the seasonal pastry specialties in all variations.
-They have a selection of farmer's donuts that I haven't seen anywhere before.
-In their show kitchen you can watch how the donuts are "ground".
-This is what we call rolling the dough into a ball.
+The Lichtenegger family of farmers came up with the idea of offering one of their seasonal pastry in all variations.
+They have a selection of farmer's doughnuts that I had never seen anywhere else.
+In their show kitchen, you can watch how the doughnuts are "polished".
+This is what they call rolling the dough into a ball.
 It's not that easy, because you should use as little flour as possible.
-Otherwise the dough will be hard.
+Otherwise, the dough will be hard.

 Then it's time to pull out the dough.
 This creates a thick border.
 However, the inside of the donut should be as thin as possible.
-Then you bake the donuts in lard.
+After that they bake the donuts in lard.
 The Lichtenegger family is constantly developing new versions of how they prepare their tasty farmer's donuts.
 We tried donut burgers, donuts with ice cream, with berries or with eggnog.
 There's donut toast, vegetarian donuts, and more.
-Like you Make donuts yourself we show you in this recipe.
-But if you ever go to the Mühlviertel, we definitely recommend a visit to the farmer's donut grinding shop.
+We show you how to make donuts yourself in this recipe.
+But if you ever go to the Mühlviertel, we definitely recommend a visit to the Bauernkrapfenschleiferei.

 Hinterberg 11